Skip to main content

 For the most precision and control when cooking a steak, the sous vide method is the tried and true method used by chefs for decades.
 Even though many gadgets, like Wi-Fi thermometers, assist you, cooking an expensive steak on a grill or cast iron leaves too much room for error.

 There are a lot of devices on the market that offer sous vide functionality.
 There are sous vide wands, slow cookers, pressure cookers, and water ovens that all can do the job.
-The essential component to sous vide cooking is a device that circulates the water and has a heating element to keep the water at a consistent temperature.
+The essential component of sous vide cooking is a device that circulates the water and has a heating element to keep the water at a consistent temperature.
 You’re also going to need a vacuum sealer machine to extract all the air from the bag containing the meat.

 Whether you’re a fan of fatty cuts of steak or the leaner variety, either is great for sous vide cooking.
 While the cooking time and temperature can vary for different cuts, which we’ll dive into a bit later, the crucial thing to look out for is thickness with sous vide cooking.

-Step 1: To Sear or Not to Sear?
+Step 1: To sear or not to sear?

 The topic of searing the meat before vacuum sealing is a point of contention among steak lovers.
 Some say searing after the sous vide session is the way to go.
 Others say that pre-searing before dunking it in the hot water bath is proper.
 Whether you perform the searing set before or after sous vide cooking your beef is a matter of preference.
 We prefer searing beforehand, and here’s why.

 There are two primary reasons to pre-sear your steaks.
-First, red meat sears best on a hot cast-iron or grill when it’s in its raw state, allowing the Maillard Reaction to occur.
-The Maillard Reaction is what gives a steak that heavy, bark-like sear.
+First, red meat sears best on a hot cast-iron or grill when it’s in its raw state, allowing the Maillard reaction to occur.
+The Maillard reaction is what gives a steak that heavy, bark-like sear.
 If you cook in the sous vide first, you’ll get a light-brown to grayish sear at best.
 You can go longer than a few minutes on each side of the heat source to gain a deeper sear, but then you risk the inner temperature changing from what the sous vide process provided.

 The other reason to pre-sear your steak is to lock the juices inside the meat, giving you a more flavorful steak.
 This pre-sear method is applied to many other slow-and-low cooking methods like roasting and smoking.